wavicom/wavi_scripts/README.md

 Follow the instructions in the terminal.
 Then wait for the full synchronization on the VPS wallet.
 After that, it should take some time before the status of WATCHDOG_EXPIRED will change to ENABLED.
 It usually takes around 1 hour.

+Note: the full synchronization from zero on the VPS wallet takes longer than usual, header synchronization occurs first, which can last about 40 minutes, and only then begins block synchronization.

 ### Installation of WAVI Sentinel.

 ***Step 1:***